yjb94/CMUImageLoader/README.md

-# CMUImageLoader
+# CMUURLLoader
-A lightWeight URLLoader, Faster than Alamofire
+A lightWeight URL Loader, Faster than Alamofire

 it is slightly faster than Alamofire...cuz it's lighter.